 It was absolutely about finding the right Midge, and I actually thought of Rachel when I read the script.
 Amy, Dan, and Amazon were open to finding the right person—it didn’t have to be a name.
 Plus, Amy and Dan’s writing is so particular that they weren’t comfortable making an offer [without an audition].
 We started reading people and had been casting for several weeks before Rachel was able to get in.
 Once she did, that was pretty much it.

 How did you build her family?

-What were some of the challenges that came with the casting process?
+What were some of the challenges that came with casting “The Marvelous Mrs. Maisel”?

 How did you find Susie?

 When casting Susie Myerson, I imagined Alex Borstein when I first read the script.
 Amy had originally seen Susie and Midge as the same age or closer in age.
 As much as she loves Alex (they’re friends and have worked together before), she and Dan were hesitant to go there because of the age Susie was written.
 A lot of wonderful people came in, and Amy wasn’t finding her.
 Eventually, she considered Alex.
 She can break your heart—her ability to be vulnerable was, I think, important for Susie’s overall journey.
 She wasn’t just this wiseass tough lady, but had sacrificed things in her own life to be where she is, for better or for worse.
 She read with Rachel, and magic was born.
 Usually, you think of chemistry reads as being for love interests, but their chemistry was very important and it was pretty apparent from the get-go.

 As a CD, what advice do you have for actors?